workos/java-example-applications/java-directory-sync-example/README.md

 $ ./gradlew :java-directory-sync-example:run
 ```

 8. Navigate to http://localhost:7001.
-Click the “View Directories” button.
-You will then see a list of Directories if any have been added to your WorkOS dashboard.
+Select an Organization to view its directories.
 If you don’t see any Directories, it’s time to [add your first one](https://workos.com/docs/directory-sync/guide)!

 Nice work!
 You just set up Directory Sync for your Java app!